simurai/simurai.com/_posts/2016-11-27-css-methodologies.md

 > I want to get started with a prototype .

 👉 Use a “single purpose class” library like [TACHYONS](http://tachyons.io/) or [BASSCSS](http://basscss.com/) .
 It can be liberating writing HTML and CSS at the same time in the same place.
-No switching files, no pondering what the class name should be called, just quickly build what on your mind.
+No switching files, no pondering what the class name should be called, just quickly build what's on your mind.

 ---